 Lifting

-For recreational and light lifting, I really enjoy the Pace Breaker Short.
+I enjoy the Pace Breaker Short for recreational and light lifting.
 Its 4-way stretch outer and lightweight build make it a nice breathable option even in hot commercial gyms.
 I’ll generally rock this short for accessory-focused training days.

-Personally, I don’t think this model is the best performing in its class for strength-sports and barbell work, but I feel as though this is also a smaller population.
+I don’t think this model is the best performing in its class for strength sports and barbell work, but I feel as though this is also a smaller population.
 I’m more so nervous about the long-term durability of this short in these settings and don’t want any athletes getting disappointed.

 Versatile Training